 - Malformation of skull bones.

-As discussed above it is a genetic disorder that means transfers from parents to children.
-It occurs when both of the parents are carriers of thalassemia minor one or more children will be Thalassemia Major.
-However, if one parent has the gene of thalassemia minor then one or more children will be Thalassemia Minor.
+As discussed above, it is a genetic disorder that is transferred from parents to children.
+It occurs when both of the parents are carriers of thalassemia minor; one or more children will be Thalassemia Major.
+However, if one parent has the gene of thalassemia minor, then one or more children will be Thalassemia Minor.

 - Family Marriages.

-- The cause of it is family marriages as genetic mutation runs families.
-Furthermore, it is not necessary that parents belong to the same family.
+- The cause of it is family marriages, as genetic mutation runs in families.
+Furthermore, parents don’t need to belong to the same family.
 However, it also happens in couples who do not belong to the same family important factor is that both parents contain genes of thalassemia minor.
-However genetic testing before marriage is important to avoid disease in children.
+However, genetic testing before marriage is important to avoid disease in children.

 Diagnostic tests or how to diagnose?